Friends' Central School

 Center for Innovation & Design

-The Center lent itself to achieving institutional sustainability goals not only by repurposing the iconic building, but by recycling original wood elements as furnishings, using high-performing facade materials, and integrating energy-efficient systems within.
+The CID lent itself to achieving institutional sustainability goals not only by repurposing the iconic building, but by recycling original wood elements as furnishings, using high-performing facade materials, and integrating energy-efficient systems within.
 A new mezzanine level maximizes the tall and airy space to create two levels of studio spaces.
 Thoughtful attention to acoustics and air circulation, including dust collection from machines, ensures that these studios can support multiple classes simultaneously to meet the demand for more space and programs.

 Photos by Kendon Photography